pnnl/socialsim/README.md

 The metric to measurement assignments are defined in the measurement_params dictionary.
-Each dictionary element defines the metric assignments for a single measurement, with the key indicating the name of the measurement and the value specifying the filters, measurement function, and metrics functions for the metric calculation.
+Each dictionary element defines the metric assignments for a single measurement, with the key indicating the name of the measurement and the value specifying the measurement function, measurement function arguments, and metrics functions for the metric calculation.
 For example, here is the specification of a single measurement in this format:

 ```python